-9. Set up An Indoor Doggie Playdate
+9. Indoor Doggie Playdates

 If doggie daycare is not an option because of the heat or availability, a playdate with a friend or neighbor's dog inside can be an excellent way for your pup to socialize and let off some energy.
 They can wrestle, chase one another, and play tug.

 While the summer heat can make exercise more challenging, you don't have to be stuck with an over-excited dog.
 Use these different ideas to burn off your dog's energy and keep him happy all season long.